AMSP-04/NETN-ETR/README.md

 The NATO Education and Training Network (NETN) Entity Tasking and Reports (ETR) Module defines interactions that can be interpreted and executed by simulators that model the behaviour of a tasked entity.
 The module also defines reports sent by simulated entities.

 The module defines the pattern for tasking simulated entities and provides a core set of tasks.
 Other NETN modules define additional tasks.
-Provided task definitions reflects the capabilities commonly found in COTS Computer Generated Forces (CGF) applications but are independent of a specific CGF, agent framework, or agent modelling paradigm.
+Provided task definitions reflect the capabilities commonly found in COTS Computer Generated Forces (CGF) applications but are independent of a specific CGF, agent framework, or agent modelling paradigm.

 A tasked entity can be either a physical entity (e.g. platform or lifeform) or an aggregate entity.
 The task definition itself does not specify how a simulation models the execution of the task.